-To connect to PostgreSQL from ArcGIS clients, be sure PostgreSQL is configured to accept connections from your ArcGIS client machines and create an ArcGIS database connection.
+You can connect to PostgreSQL from ArcGIS clients.
+To do so, be sure PostgreSQL is configured to accept connections from your ArcGIS client machines and create an ArcGIS database connection.

 Connect from ArcMap

-PostgreSQL client files are installed with ArcGIS Desktop.
+PostgreSQL client files are included with ArcGIS for Desktop.
 To connect from ArcMap, configure the database to accept connections, and create a database connection from the Catalog tree in ArcMap or ArcCatalog.

 Configure the database to allow connections